PSSRA/pssra.github.io/content/join/bylaws.md

 ## SECTION TWO: NATIONAL OFFICES OF THE CCC

-Chapter liaison, secretary, and treasurer are the **National offices of the CCC**, those required by Organization bylaws for each chapter.
+Chapter liaison, secretary, and treasurer are the **National offices of the Chapter Central Committee**, those required by Organization bylaws for each chapter.
 They must, at time of taking office, be members of the national Organization, but may be nominated and undergo the election process before becoming members of the national Organization.
 The Chapter liaison will notify National Organizers of any change in these positions; if the Chapter liaison is changing, the Chapter secretary will inform National organizers.
 They must sign the Non-Disclosure agreement with the National Organization before gaining access to Chapter or Organization records, or Organization leadership communication platforms.

 If any of the National Offices of the CCC become vacant via resignation or expulsion, an interim member may be appointed to the office without election by remaining CCC members.
 Interim National Office CCC members are subject to the same requirements as permanent members.
 Interim members may themselves call for an election to become permanent, or other full members of the Chapter may receive nominations or self-nominate and call for an election to replace them in the role, at any time, to be held within 30 days.